Shreshta-1701/mistWebDev_Shreshta/README.md

 # Outer Wilds Ventures

-Project for **MIST Web Dev Bootcamp Week 1** focused on learning the basics of HTML and CSS.
+Project for **MIST Web Dev Bootcamp Week 2** focused on learning Tailwind CSS.

 ---

 ## About

-This website is a simple showcase of HTML and CSS, that acts as a sort of advertisement website for the game "Outer Wilds".
+This website is a simple showcase of Tailwind CSS and its capabilities, that acts as a sort of advertisement website for the game "Outer Wilds".
 It showcases the planets in the game's solar system and a synopsis of the game as well.

 The project includes: